 The major benefits of Acorns includes the fact that there is not a minimum balance requirement and there are low fees.
 In addition, the account fees are $1 per month for balances under $5000 and 0.25% annually for balances over $5000.

-I really enjoy Acorns!
+Out of the 3 apps listed, Acorns was the first one that I tried myself.
 I have the app set to invest my spare change.
 In addition, every once in a while I will make a one-time investment for $20 or so.
 Since the app invests your spare change, it is easy to accumulate money without even noticing.